Dou-Yiming/CS382-Projects/Project1/README.md

 2. When it comes to **robustness**, Good-Turing Smoothing largely outperforms Add-k Smoothing.
 As we can see from the table above, if inappropriate $k$ is chosen, Add-k smoothing algorithm may result in extremely large perplexity, especially for models with larger grams.

-    Although Add-k Smoothing slightly outperforms Good-Turing Smoothing in several cases, Good-Turing Smoothing may be a better choice in most situations.
+    Therefore, Good-Turing Smoothing may be a better choice in most situations.

 ## 5. Reference